The images in this article were taken pre-COVID-19.

 These are the activities that organisations like the UN oversee as a regulatory institution.
 However, there are a number of policy-level issues that you can join us to work on.

 The first is human rights, the basic rights of all people around the world.
-We partner with Save the Children in Mexico, to teach young students about their rights.
-In our women’s empowerment projects around the world, we also provide resources to support women as they learn more about their own rights.
+In our women’s empowerment projects around the world, we provide resources to support women as they learn more about their own rights.

 The next is population growth.
-In our teaching and women’s empowerment projects we support both girls and women in their educational development.
+In our teaching and women’s empowerment projects, we support those who identify as girls and women in their educational development.

 It has been shown that by increasing women’s access to education, population growth decreases.
 In this way, these projects contribute to stabilising the global population.